-- 8 students from Marshall County are currently studying at KU Medical Center.
+- 10 students from Marshall County are currently studying at KU Medical Center.

-- Marshall County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Marshall County is part of the Eastern Medical Education Network with Robert Haskins, M.D., a resident of Pittsburg, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce